umap-project/umap/docs/settings.md

 The Django settings reference is here: https://docs.djangoproject.com/en/4.2/ref/settings/

-Here are a few relevent settings for uMap.
+Here are a few relevant settings for uMap.

 ## Usage